sepiphy/laravel-testing-tool/README.md

-The environment to test some PHP Framework core code.
+The environment to test some PHP frameworks core code